Pobermeier/vintage-poker/README.md

 The more detailed project documentation can be found [here](https://www.notion.so/Vintage-Poker-Working-Title-2fa245a71d374bf787a13cf39e3e08dd).

+## Design Mock-ups

+You can find the Figma-files with the design mock-ups for this app [here](https://www.figma.com/file/Vh4zssZy2ZhMxLGkcNJA7a/Vintage-Poker-Design-Copy?node-id=0%3A1).

 ## Planned Features

 These features are a must-have for the Minimal Viable Product (MVP) of this app: